 A law enforcement instructor's certification is effective for no more than the instructor's peace officer license period.
-The law enforcement instructor's initial certification period will expire the same date as the instructor's officer license.
-Subsequent instructor certification periods will run concurrently with the instructor's three-year license period.
 At the end of the instructor's peace officer license period, the board may renew the instructor's certification provided that:

-1. The instructor has completed a certified instructor refresher course at least once during the certification period;

-2. The instructor is recommended by the agency administrator or training officer; and
+- 1. The instructor has completed a certified instructor refresher course at least once during the certification period; - 2.
+The instructor is recommended by the agency administrator or training officer; and

-3. A law enforcement instructor who has not completed a certified instructor refresher course during the instructor's peace officer license period may not apply for renewal. and instead must apply for new certification, including successful completion of a course of instructor development training certified by the board.
-If the instructor completes the methods of instruction refresher long course and pays the late instructor renewal fee within six months of instructor certification expiration, the instructor certification is reinstated.
-Individuals not completing these requirements within six months of the expiration date must retake the entire methods of instructor certification.

-4. The law enforcement instructor's initial certification period will expire the same date as the instructor's peace officer license.
-Subsequent instructor certification periods will run concurrent with the instructor's three year peace officer license period.
+- 3. A law enforcement instructor who has not completed a certified instructor refresher course during the instructor's peace officer license period may not apply for renewal and instead must apply for new certification, including successful completion of a course of instructor development training certified by the board. - 4.
+The law enforcement instructor's initial certification period will expire the same date as the instructor's peace officer license.
+Subsequent instructor certification periods will run concurrent with the instructor's three-year peace officer license period.